tannerpressnet/ComposingCustomLayouts/README.md

 ## Create a custom equal-width layout

 The app offers buttons for voting at the bottom of the interface.

+![Three rectangles arranged in a horizontal line.
+Each rectangle contains one smaller rectangle.
+The smaller rectangles have varying widths.
+Dashed lines above each of the container rectangles show that the larger rectangles all have the same width as each other.](Documentation/voting-buttons.png)

 To ensure the buttons all have the same width, but are no wider than the widest button text, the app creates a custom layout container type that conforms to the [`Layout`][Layout] protocol.
 The equal-width horizontal stack (`MyEqualWidthHStack`) measures the ideal sizes of all its subviews, and offers the widest ideal size to each subview.